vhk10/mj/README.md

 # mj
-script to facilitate score calculation at the end of a Mah Jongg hand
+script to facilitate score calculation at the end of a Mah Jongg hand.
+Given the points score of each hand, it calculates how much each player owes the others.
+For versions of the rules where the three losing players score up amongst themselves.

 HISTORY
 This app was released on the market in January 2019.